dcmorton/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * make sure that your hardware enables virtualization::

-   apt-get install cpu-checker
+   aptitude install cpu-checker
    kvm-ok

 * Normally you would get a good response.
 Now, move to install kvm and configure it::

-   apt-get install -y kvm libvirt-bin pm-utils
+   aptitude install -y kvm libvirt-bin pm-utils

 * Edit the cgroup_device_acl array in the /etc/libvirt/qemu.conf file to::